top of page

 As a condition of employment, is required to:

-Meet all conditions set forth in the Employee Handbook under Section II - Introduction to Employment, Subsection D. - Requirements for Employment.
+1. Must meet all conditions set forth in the Employee Handbook under Section II, Introduction to Employment, Subsection D.- Requirements for Employment.

-Possess a valid and appropriate California Class C driver’s license and be insurable by the District’s vehicle insurance carrier.
+2. Possess a valid and appropriate Class C Driver’s License and be insurable by the District’s vehicle insurance carrier.

-Be available to respond to after-hours emergencies within thirty (30) minutes or less and be subject to on-call and stand by duty.
+3. Be available to respond to after-hours emergencies within 30 (thirty) minutes or less and be subject to on-call and stand by duty.

 PHYSICAL REQUIREMENTS: